 1. Click the Apple logo on the Menu bar > Restart.

-2. Hold down Command-R as your Mac starts up to reboot into Recovery Mode.
+2. Hold down Command-R as your Mac starts up to reboot into recovery mode.

-3. Go to Utilities > Terminal
+1. Go to Utilities > Terminal from the menu bar.

-5. Click the Apple logo > Restart.
+3. Click the Apple logo > Restart.

 Once you fix an issue, turn on System Integrity Protection right away.